Sann-777/workflow-builder-ai/README.md

    ```bash
    ./scripts/destroy-all.sh
    ```

+### How Redeployments Work

+The infrastructure now uses **Terraform remote state** stored in S3.
+This means:
+- ✅ Redeployments **update existing resources** instead of creating new ones
+- ✅ State is shared across deployments and team members
+- ✅ State locking prevents concurrent modifications
+- ✅ No more "resource already exists" errors

 ### Automatic Cleanup on Failure
 If GitHub Actions deployment fails, resources are automatically cleaned up to prevent orphaned AWS resources.